vonsbuffet/vousbuffet/README.md

 </br>Explore VBCc->Vee branches the same way.
 </br>(Speed Tip: You will see a // F or // D or // P next to relevant points where you can order from.
 See Jeneral.cpp for the format.)

 You can also run orders during runtime in the same way.
-Search through CpuCoul->Vee and find the "vbcc.Vee" call in the VB region.
+</br>Search through CpuCoul->Vee and find the "vbcc.Vee" call in the VB region.
 </br>The CpuCoul may seem a bit complicated,
 </br>but it's really simple virtual machine that runs virtual machine code optimized for AI.

 You can change the CpuCoul to be the virtual machine of your choice, and program it?
 </br>You can add a compiler ViB to compute real machine code, and jump to the raw instructions with the CpuCoul?
-</br>Or you can learn to use our Coul, and it will give you super powers.
+</br>You can learn to use our Coul, and get super powers.

 Very Fun!